Mobile Augmented Reality with Federated Learning in the Metaverse: Enabling Technologies for FL-MAR in the Metaverse

 \subsection{Channel access methods}

 \textbf{Frequency Division Multiple Access (FDMA)}.
-FDMA is a channelization protocol that divides the frequency band into non-overlapping channels of equal bandwidth.
-Besides, each channel is assigned to one user only for the conversation period.
+FDMA is a channelization protocol that divides the bandwidth into non-overlapping channels and assign each channel to separate users.
 FDMA is one of the most commonly used analog multiple access methods.
-It has some \textbf{advantages}: 1) FDMA systems are technically easy to be implemented.
+It has some advantages: 1) It is technically easy to be implemented.
 2) Signals can be transmitted simultaneously while not interfering with each other.
-3) The capacity can be increased by decreasing the information bitrate and leveraging efficient numerical codes.
-Moreover, FDMA also has some \textbf{disadvantages}: 1) Bandwidth utilization is limited since channels will be idle if users do not utilize them.
+Moreover, FDMA also has some disadvantages: 1) Bandwidth utilization is limited since channels will be idle if users do not utilize them.
 2) If many signals of different frequencies are transmitted simultaneously, \mbox{inter-modulation} distortion is possible to happen at the transponder.

 \textbf{Time Division Multiple Access (TDMA)}.
 TDMA allows different users to share the same frequency by dividing each channel into different time intervals.
 At each time interval, the frequency is used for one user exclusively.
-Compared to FDMA, the \textbf{advantages} of TDMA are: 1) The transmission rate is flexible because multiple slots can be allocated to one user.
+Compared to FDMA, the advantages of TDMA are: 1) The transmission rate is flexible because multiple slots can be allocated to one user.
 2) It can handle the changeable bit rate.
-However, the \textbf{disadvantages} include the implementation complexity and the requirement of synchronization.
+However, the disadvantages include the implementation complexity and the requirement of synchronization.

 \textbf{Non-orthogonal Multiple Access (NOMA)}.
 NOMA has been seen as a promising technology for intensifying the throughput in future wireless systems.
 Unlike conventional orthogonal multiple access (OMA), it enables multiple users on the same channel to be multiplexed to maximize the throughput and lower the latency of the system.
 It adopts superposition coding at the transmitter and utilizes successive interference cancellation (SIC) at the receiver to distinguish signals of users.
 Hence, it increases OMA's rate region.